A guide to registering your loved one’s passing

 You must take with you:

 If possible, you should also take the following documents.
-They are not absolutely essential but provide much of the additional information you need for the registration, but do not delay registering just because you cannot find this paperwork.
+They are not absolutely essential but provide much of the additional information you need for the registration, but do not delay registering if you cannot find this paperwork:

-If possible please take the National Insurance number of the deceased and the number of a surviving spouse or civil partner.
+- National Insurance number of the deceased and the number of a surviving spouse or civil partner

-Their full names (including the maiden name of a married woman).
-Any former married names or other names by which the deceased was known can also be recorded.
+- Their full name (including the maiden name of a married woman).
+Any former married names or other names by which the deceased was known can also be recorded

-Details of their wife or husband or civil partner
+- Details of their wife, husband or civil partner

 The registration process will take approximately 30 minutes.